mitchharpur/openshift-console-debugging/docs/debugging/building-go.md

-# Build with optimizations turned off
+# Build your go project with optimizations turned off

 Before you use the delve debugger on a particular application,  it is important to remember that the Go compiler performs several optimizations that make it difficult to debug a program.